toddecus/NachaSharp/README.md

 This is a C# library for writing out Nacha files.
 Maybe someday I will include reading in... doubt it.
 In reality, I am learning C# AND testing out GitHub + GitHub Copilot.
 Buyer Beware!

-The detailed documentation file for the format I found: [ChoETL.NACHA](https://github.com/Cinchoo/ChoETL.NACHA).
-I don't know anything about the ETL tool and my needs were far less than a whole ETL thing....
+The detailed documentation file for the format I found: Old National Bank https://www.oldnational.com/

 ## Installation